 The Movement for Parkinson’s Training program is offered to a variety of professionals, including but not limited to dancers, nurses, physical therapist, occupational therapist, mime artists, actors, musicians, personal trainers, somatic practiconers, and yoga instructors, to name a few.
 The training takes place at the Flynn Center for the Performing Arts dance studio.
 The trainings are offered in two parts.
 Level I is taught in two – 3 hour segments.
 Level II is taught in two – 4 hours per segments.

 Movement for Parkinson’s Teaching Assistant program is based in part on the Dance for PD® program developed at the Mark Morris Dance Group in Brooklyn, NY.
-The TA program is funded in part by the Surdna Foundation and Ford Foundation.
+The TA program is funded in part by the Flynn Center and The Frederick C Binter Center for Parkinsons and Movement Disorders, University of Vermont Medical Center.

 For more information regarding a training and/or to participate in a training please contact: